-If the behaviour continues the headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
-For complainants who excessively contact Denton CP School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
+For complainants who excessively contact the school causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after 6 months.

 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include banning an individual from Denton CP School.
+This may include banning an individual from the school premises.